College interns gain experience in ground vehicle development and engineering

 |0

-This work, College interns gain experience in ground vehicle development and engineering [Image 4 of 4], by Christopher Estrada, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, College interns gain experience in ground vehicle development and engineering, by Christopher Estrada, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.